neumino/neumino.github.io/movies.md

 ### Handsome: A Netflix Mystery Movie
 *Released on 2017-05-05, vote average 6.7*

-A Netflix Mystery Movie, starring Jeff Garlin (&#34;Curb Your Enthusiasm,&#34; &#34;The Goldbergs&#34;) as Gene Handsome, an LA homicide detective who tries to make sense of his life as he solves crime.
-Handsome’s knack for solving mysteries is matched only by his inability to make sense of his own problems.
-The film, which is also written and directed by Garlin and co-written by Andrea Seigel, is a lo-fi, Columbo-style mystery comedy.
-It co-stars Natasha Lyonne, Amy Sedaris, Christine Woods, Steven Weber, Eddie Pepitone and Leah Remini.
+LA homicide detective Gene Handsome&#39;s knack for solving mysteries is matched only by his inability to make sense of his own problems.

 <iframe id="player"
 	type="text/html"